Dr Nigel Watson BSc, PhD

 UK

-Dr Watson works on LHCb at CERN and has interests in detector development for future experiments.
+Professor Watson works on physics analysis and core simulation in the LHCb Experiment at CERN.
+He also has interests in detector development for future Particle Physics experiments.
 He was based at CERN from 1990-1998, and has worked for CERN, CRPP/Carleton Univ.
 (Ottawa, Canada), Rutherford Appleton Lab. and Birmingham University, where he became a member of academic staff in 2005.

 Qualifications